Application Development Manager

 I am a MACH (Microsoft Academy for College Hires) hire.
 MACH is Microsoft’s global graduate scheme and the company hires about 30 graduates in the UK each year.

 - Business Consulting (previously included in Technical)

-I am part of the technical stream.
+I came onboard as part of the technical stream.
 Hiring usually starts early in the university year (October/November time) and successful applicants are hired into a stream.
-Their roles are then later confirmed (February/March).
+Their final job roles are then confirmed later in the process (February/March).

 Being a part of the MACH scheme can help to open many doors in the company.
 The scheme also provides unique global training opportunities.